-‘You, Andrew Marvell’ by Archibald MacLeish is a nine stanza poem which is separated into sets of four lines, or quatrains.
+‘You, Andrew Marvell’ by Archibald MacLeish is a nine stanza poem that is separated into sets of four lines or quatrains.
 The stanzas conform to a loose rhyming pattern of abab.
 There are instances though in which the ‘a’ lines do not always rhyme perfectly.
-Often they are slant or half rhymes rather than full, or perfect rhymes.
+Often they are slant or half-rhymes rather than full, or perfect rhymes.
 One such instance is in the second stanza with the end sounds, “east” and “vast.”

 A reader should also take note of the moment of repetition at the beginning of the verses.
 A great number of the lines begin with the same word, often in the same stanza.
 Such as in stanza one with “And” beginning the first and second line.
 Or, in stanza three in which “The” begins lines three and four.

-Additionally, the poem contains almost no punctuation.
+Additionally, You, Andrew Marvell contains almost no punctuation.
 There is a single colon at the end of the first stanza, setting up the circular momentum of the text, but that it all.
 From that point on the lines come quickly one after another.
-This was done on purpose in an effort to mimic the constant movement of the sun and progression of night.
+This was done on purpose in an effort to mimic the constant movement of the sun and the progression of night.

 In some ways, ‘You, Andrew Marvell’ is the opposite of a carpe diem poem in that it makes the reader very aware of the transitory, but also repetitive nature of time.
 The day is designed to repeat itself.
 Time is not, at least universally, limited.

 The poem begins with the speaker locating himself on a hill, face down, with the sun above him.
 He is in a meditative state, focusing on the passage of time that is happening in cities all around the world.
 While it is currently daytime where he is, he mentally travels to other countries where the night is quickly coming.